Ballinrobe: Transatlantic flight by Lituanica II

 In 1935, Feliksas Vaitkus landed his plane, Lituanica II, near Ballinrobe.
 He was the sixth person to make a successful flight over the Atlantic Ocean with a single engine, single seat airplane.
 Vaitkus fought terrible weather conditions and was helped considerably by hourly broadcasts from an Irish radio station.
 He learned that Dublin was fogged in, as well as all areas heading east as far as the Baltic Sea.
 He knew that he could not make it to Kaunas in Lithuania due to his low fuel supply, and being exhausted after a 23-hour struggle fighting the elements, he felt it was best to land somewhere in Ireland.
 Vaitkus spotted an open field at Ballinrobe and came down, with the airplane suffering extensive damage, but he himself suffered no injuries.
 Lituanica II was crated for shipment to Lithuania, where it was restored.
 He went to Kaunas, where he was given a hero's welcome.

 Demographics

 According to the 2016 census, the population of Ballinrobe was 91% white (including 1,841 white Irish [58.82%], 637 other white [20.35%] and 134 [4.82%] white Irish traveller), 0.38% black (12) and 5.18% Asian (162).
 Additionally, 2% (62) were from other ethnic or cultural background, while 9.01% (282) did not state their ethnicity.

 Culture

 The Ballinrobe Agricultural Society hold their show usually at the end of August or early September.
 Ballinrobe Musical Society puts on a show annually in Ballinrobe Community School.
 The 3rd Mayo Boy Scout group is in Ballinrobe.

 Genealogical records for the region (such as Church of Ireland, Roman Catholic, and civil documents; and gravestone inscription records) are held at the South Mayo Family Research Centre on Main Street.

 Ballinrobe Livestock Mart is one of only two marts in County Mayo; it is held every Wednesday.

-Local employers include McHale Farm Machinery on the Castlebar Road, Jennings Meats on the Neale Road, Cawe Suspended Ceilings on Watson's Lane, Tesco on the Claremorris Road and Cummins SuperValu and Hardware stores on New Street.